stesilva/MDSBW_Project/README.md

 2. **Protected Attributes**
    - Tried using both protected attributes to mitigate unfairness in the model, but the best performance was using only one attribute in the new model (sex)

+## Part 3: Privacy Classification Implementation
+### Performance Metrics
+- Accuracy: ~0.82
+- Significant disparity between classes holds:
+  - Class 0 (≤50K): Precision: 0.95, Recall: 0.81
+  - Class 1 (>50K): 0.59, Recall: 0.87

+### Local Differential Privacy Metrics
+   - Randomised Response on Age:
+      - Since the data is equally distributed, the values of p and q were chosen to be equal.
+Namely, p=q=0.95
+   - Randomised Response on Sex:
+      - Since the data is skewed towards male population (proporion of females ~34%), q (probability of reporting sex=Female) was chosen to be lower than p to introduce higher privacy to the less common data.
+   - Overall, pretty high values of p and q were introduced in both attributes in order not to deviate from the original proportions of data.
+This was the result of analysing the cross-tabulation of original and private datasets and relative errors.

+### Model Performance
+- As a result, the accuracy was not much affected (0.82 compared to 0.83 in the original classifier).
+- Although, it should be noted that even with the introduction of lower probabilities p and q, similar results were obtained, i.e. low impact on model performance.
+This could be explained by age and sex attributes being not of that high importance as features.

 ## Dependencies
 - Python 3.x